allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 Unofficial polish name of the OpBox project is *Opierdalacz Boxów*, unfortunately there is no good english translation for this name.
 Closest would be: *Box Manager*.

-So Box is the main concept of our solution.
+So Box is the main concept in our solution.
 What is Box after all?
 Box is reusable, high-level fronted component, feedable from JSON data source.
 Box can have slots, in each slot, you can put more Boxes.
 Box can be rendered conditionally (for example, depending on A/B test variant).
 Page is assembled from Boxes.

 ### OpBox principles: